Two words that strike fear in the minds of doctors and patients alike: Collection Agency.

 Fact 3: There are several federal and state laws when you collect medical bills.
 Yes, there are laws if you want to recover your own money.
 Without knowing these laws exposes you to potential lawsuits.

 HIPPA and Data Security

-As part of these federal mandates, debt collection agencies have a responsibility to keep debtors’ information private and secure.
-Data provided by doctors and hospitals can have personal information including SSN, DOB and other sensitive information.
-All “Personally Identifiable Information must be protected from fraud, theft, and any other means of being made public.
+As part of these federal mandates, debt collection agencies are responsible for keeping debtors’ information private and secure.
+Data provided by doctors and hospitals can have personal information, including SSN, DOB, and other sensitive information.
+All “Personally Identifiable Information” must be protected from fraud, theft, and any other means of being public.